About AWIC

 Contact Us

-For questions: Use the library's Ask a Question form.
-Select the Topical Area: Animals and Livestock.
+For questions: Use the National Agricultural Library's Ask a Question form.

 Questions are answered by information specialists with education in the biological sciences, knowledge of animal welfare laws and regulations, and experience in the care and management of animals used in research and teaching.